arbind/hi-redis-orm/README.md

 ## Usage

 ### Make sure redis is running:

-The lib defaults to using redis running on localhost
+This lib defaults to using redis running on localhost

 ### Open a terminal windows and fire up node:
     $ node